Speakers

 If you have religious connections to a faith community, the leader of that community would usually take the service as part of their role.
 If your religious beliefs are not so strongly identified, you may prefer a less formalised service.
 For example, if your family is Christian but doesn’t belong to any particular Church, you can choose a non-denominational service based on Christian beliefs, taken by a lay preacher or celebrant and tailored to your personal needs.

-You can hire a funeral celebrant who is a member of the community who has a special interest in leading public ceremonies, and who would also typically be a celebrant at weddings and/or naming ceremonies.
+You can hire a funeral celebrant who is a member of the community who has a special interest in leading public ceremonies.
 They will spend time with you and your family in the days leading up to the service, to get to know you all and understand your wishes for the service.

-A eulogy is speaking about someone’s life, memories shared and moments experienced to give tribute to the person who has died and the lives they have impacted throughout their lifetime.
-A eulogy can offer comfort and support to loved ones.
+A eulogy is a speech about someone’s life, memories shared and moments experienced to give tribute to a person who has died and the people they have impacted throughout their lifetime.